Mohitsen11/HTML-CSS-BASED-ONE-PAGE-PROJECT/README.md

 I used html and css in this project where i made one page webpage.

-First project is for selling the products.
+First project is for " selling the products ".

-Second project is for personal portfolio type project.
+Second project is for " personal portfolio " type project.

+Third project is a basic " Restaurent website " .